THE INCA EMPIRE

 The Inca Empire

 The Incas ruled a great empire in South America - but only for a short time.
-At its peak the Incas Empire lasted less than a century before it was destroyed by the Spaniards.
+At its peak, the Incas Empire lasted less than a century before it was destroyed by the Spaniards.

 In about 1300 the Incas founded their capital city of Cuzco.
-They were only a small tribe but they came to rule a vast empire including most of Peru and parts of Chile, Ecuador, Bolivia and northwest Argentina.
+They were only a small tribe but they came to rule a vast empire including most of Peru and parts of Chile, Ecuador, Bolivia, and northwest Argentina.
 The expansion began in 1438 under their ruler Pachakuti and continued under his successors.

 At the top of Inca society was the emperor, the Sapa Inca.
 (His title means unique Inca).
 The Incas believed their ruler was descended from the sun god and he was treated with great respect.
 Visitors had to remove their footwear if they approached the Sapa Inca and they had to carry a burden on their back to show their respect for him.
-When he travelled the Sapa Inca was carried in a litter.
+When he traveled the Sapa Inca was carried in a litter.

 Below the Sapa Inca were the nobles.
 Below them were a class of men called curacas.
 They were not necessarily Incas.
 When the Incas conquered a people they took the leader's sons and taught them to rule the Inca way.
 They then became curacas.